bigr00/ChatGPT-Siri-integration/README.md

 - Supports Apple Watch, iPad, iPhone and MacOS
 - "Hey Siri" support
 - Clipboard pasting and reading
 - Change system message to what you need.
-Default: "You are a friendly assistant".
-Guide below.
+- One time request AND chat loop

 ## Guide